Give the Gift of Music

 always had music in the home," Jordan's mother, Roxanne,

 says.
-Jordan's father, Dave, plays
+Jordan's father, Dave,

-the guitar and the family
+plays the guitar and the family would sing along when the

-would sing along when the children were younger.
+children were younger.
+Jordan

-listening to the music.
-Soon, he
+play and listening to the music.

-began bugging his father to
+Soon, he began bugging his father to get him a piano,

-get him a piano, and he began formal lessons in second grade.
+and he began formal lessons in second grade.

 But

 Jordan didn't stop there.
-He would
+He

-sit near the organ
+would sit near the organ during church services and observe

-during church services and observe the organist intently.
+the organist intently.
+"He

 was waiting for his legs to grow so he could reach the pedals,"